Math Calculators

 16: 1, 2, 4, 8, 16

-The common factors of the given numbers (12 and 16) are 1, 2, and 4.
-The greatest common factor is simply the largest one of these numbers.
-In the case of 12 and 16, the GCF is 4.
+As shown above, the common factors shared by 12 and 16 are 1, 2, and 4.
+The greatest common factor is simply the highest value among them.
+Therefore, the GCF of 12 and 16 is 4.

-There are several ways to find the GCF of several numbers.
-The most straightforward one is the solution by factorization.
+There are several mathematical methods used to calculate the GCF of a set of numbers.
+The most straightforward approach is solving by factorization.

-The solution by factorization method is more practical for smaller numbers or when the factors of the numbers are easily identifiable.
-For larger numbers, methods like prime factorization or Euclid's algorithm may be more efficient.
+Solving by factorization is highly practical for smaller numbers or when the factors are easy to calculate mentally.
+However, for larger and more complex integers, advanced methods like prime factorization or Euclid's algorithm offer greater efficiency.

 Find the greatest common factor of the numbers 3, 9, and 48.